guan-jing-ren/native-2-web/README.md

 - Beast HTTP and Websocket library
 - Clang with C++17 support
 - The dynamic linking plugin stuff is Linux-only for now
-- The extend the HTML GUI stuff you need to know d3.js
+- To extend the HTML GUI stuff you need to know d3.js